Monitor account activity with system tables

 Note

 You may see other system tables in your account besides the ones listed above.
-Those tables are in Private Preview currently and are empty by default.
+Those tables are currently in Private Preview and are empty by default.
 If you are interested in using any of these tables, please reach out to your Databricks account team.

 Enable system table schemas